RAGE-toolkit/ONT_file_sync/README.md

-# Ont_file_sync
+# ONT_file_sync
 performs rsync on minion raw data directory for the continous file transfer.

 ## Setup
-When dealing with such continous file transfer its better to have the public key from your local machine to be saved on the destination system (remote system).
-You can set up the password free rsync using the following steps
+When dealing with such continuous file transfer its better to have the public key from your local machine to be saved on the destination system (remote system).
+You can set up the password free rsync using the following steps.
 Generating ssh key
 ```
 ssh-keygen -t rsa -b 4096